ilya-zlobintsev/LACT/README.md

 and under the `daemon` section either:

 - Set `admin_user` to your username
-- Set `admin_group` to a group that your user is a part of Then restart the service (`sudo systemctl restart lactd`).
+- Set `admin_group` to a group that your user is a part of, then restart the service (`sudo systemctl restart lactd`).

 # Overclocking (AMD)